Jan Brandt

-Janice Brandt is an American businesswoman and vice chair emeritus of America Online/Time Warner.
+Janice Brandt is an American businesswoman and vice chair emeritus of America Online/Time Warner and the former Chief Marketing Officer of AOL from 1993 to 2002.
 She is known for her direct marketing campaign at AOL that increased the number of subscribers from 200,000 to more than 22 million.

 Early life and education

 Jan Brandt was born in Brooklyn, New York and moved to New Jersey at the age of eight.
 She graduated from Boston University's School of Public Communications.
 Following graduation, she began working as a copywriter at Xerox Education Publications in Middletown, Connecticut.
 She enrolled in night courses at the University of Connecticut and decided to switch careers to marketing.

 Career

 After a brief period working for Colonial Penn in Philadelphia, Brandt moved to Palo Alto, California, to join Education Today publishing with Thomas O. Ryder, where she worked for 10 years.
 She then briefly returned to Xerox Education Publications, which by then had been acquired by Newfield Publications, before being hired by Steve Case as vice president of marketing of AOL in 1993.